 Increasingly popular are data tags, which contain a portable USB flash drive contained in a dog tag style pendant complete with emergency contact information, medical records, medications, allergies, and other vital medical information that may be accessed by medical emergency personnel in the event the senior is unable to answer questions regarding their medical history.

-Home-based alert products utilize electronic communication mechanisms and sensors to operate.
+Home-based alert products or home medical alarms utilize electronic communication mechanisms and sensors to operate.
 They are directly connected to phone lines and enable immediate communication with health care personnel on the other end of the line.

-A number of personal alarm system home products provide increased peace of mind for the security of your loved one.
+A number of senior medical alarms system home products provide increased peace of mind for the security of your loved one.
 Such devices can be linked to cell phones, landlines, pagers, and 911 operators.
 Two of the most common providers of such services in the U.S. are LifeLink® and Alert One®.

 Each personal alarm system offers seniors and their loved ones greater independence in a home environment.
 The senior wears a button-pendant or wristband, which is directly linked to a monitor connected to a phone that may be activated to contact operators that provide around the clock assistance and links with emergency services.